 E: Ahhhh, I love it!!!
-I wanted it to capture the spirit of a screen print The Toy Parade and it's definitely done that.
+I wanted it to capture the spirit of the screen print The Toy Parade and it's definitely done that.
 The card looks great too.

 PP: I’m so pleased with the Pin, it looks fantastic and is a great way to start a new collection.
 I know that when we first talked about the project, the two of us wanted the card to be a beautiful object in itself, why was that important to you?

 "I love printed ephemera and I wanted this to be something that people kept as well as the badge."